tammmyz/tammmyz/README.md

 ### Hi there!
 I'm Tammy (she/her) 👋

-I'm a biomedical and software engineering student who loves playing around with design.
-I'm familiar with Python and Java, and I’m interested in learning JavaScript to work on projects in web development and UI/UX design.
+I'm a software and biomedical engineering student who loves creating things.
+My favourite languages are Python and Java, but Javascript is rising in my ranks.
+I love learning to use new APIs and frameworks during the time-crunch of a hackathon (and just attending hackathons overall).
+I am interested in further exploring the world of data science and the different fields of backend development.

 > “Passion is energy.
 Feel the power that comes
 > from focusing what excites you.” - *Oprah Winfrey*